Kostr/UEFI-Lessons/Lessons/Lesson_73/README.md

 #string STRING_DEFAULT         #language en-US  "String default"
 ```

-Immediately after form load, you might see that order of `orderedlist` element was changed to the default value.
-This looks kinda strage, but I guess it is connected to the fact that standard value `0x000000` doesn't make any sence to the element.
+Immediately after form load, you might see that the order of `orderedlist` element was changed to the default value.
+This looks kinda strage, but I guess it is connected to the fact that the standard value `0x000000` doesn't make any sense to the element.

 ![After1](After1.png?raw=true "After1")

-Anyway, you can see that it is possible to set reset values to default with a help of `F9` keystroke:
+Anyway, you can see that it is possible to reset values to defaults with a help of a `F9` key:

 ![After1_1](After1_1.png?raw=true "After1_1")

-If you do so, you will get confirmation window:
+If you do so, you will get a confirmation window:

 ![After2](After2.png?raw=true "After2")

-And if you press `Y`, they form values would be updated:
+And if you press `Y`, the form values would be updated:

 ![After3](After3.png?raw=true "After3")

-Off course to them you actually need to submit the form with `F10`.
+Off course to change them you actually need to submit the form with `F10`.

 # IFR

-If you look at IFR code (`Build/UefiLessonsPkg/RELEASE_GCC5/X64/UefiLessonsPkg/HIIFormDataElements/HIIFormDataElements/DEBUG/Form.lst`):
+If you look at the IFR code (`Build/UefiLessonsPkg/RELEASE_GCC5/X64/UefiLessonsPkg/HIIFormDataElements/HIIFormDataElements/DEBUG/Form.lst`):
 ```
     checkbox
       ...